Forte500/ERYING-i9-11900H-ES-Hackintosh/README.md

 </details>

-~- After Verbose, there's a blackscreen for 2-3 minutes when booting off amd gpu~
+- Possible Performance issues CPU-side: random TDP drops from 70W to 35W under load

-should have been solved with the `-wegswitchgpu` bootarg, which disable the internal GPU when an external GPU is installed
+- ~After Verbose, there's a blackscreen for 2-3 minutes when booting off amd gpu~ should have been solved with the `-wegswitchgpu` bootarg, which disable the internal GPU when an external GPU is installed

 ### 👨‍🔧 For those who haves an unsupported GPU: